nihalahmed/GameCenterManager/README.md

 1. Add the `GameKit` and `SystemConfiguration` frameworks to your Xcode project

-2. Add the following files to your Xcode project (make sure to select Copy Items in the dialog):
+2. Add the following files (can be found in the *GC Manager* folder) to your Xcode project (make sure to select Copy Items in the dialog):
  - GameCenterManager.h
  - GameCenterManager.m
  - Reachability.h